SAP-samples/teched2024-IN280/exercises/ex0/README.md

 4. Snowflake account with a database ans well as an external stage configure.

 ## Checklist
-1. SAP BTP Account
+1. SAP BTP account
-2. SAP IBP Account with
+2. SAP IBP account with
     - 2.1. permissions to manage communication setup
     - 2.2.
 SAP IBP Planning area with master data and keyfigure definitions
 3. SAP Object store or your own staging location based on the requirements from Snowflake